 I woke up at 5 AM to prepare for the long day.
 After breakfast, I passed some campers nearby and went to South Pass.
 The trail soon took me to a beautiful meadow, where the impressive McAlester Mountain sat front and center.

-I stopped every few minutes to admire the landscape.
-Before long, I reached South Pass and found the faint trail to Dee Dee Lakes.
-From the lower pond, it’s only 50′ up to the much larger upper lake below McAlester Mountain.
+I stopped every few minutes en route to admire the dramatic landscape.
+Before long, I reached South Pass and located the faint trail to Dee Dee Lakes.
+It’s only 50 feet from the lower pond to the much larger upper lake below McAlester Mountain.

 See more trip photos here.